ELanning/TechnicalCompetencyEval/README.md

 The backend is a django web app (for learning purposes) with [PyTorch](https://github.com/pytorch/pytorch) and [HuggingFace](https://github.com/huggingface) for NLP.

-Both frontend and backend are bare bones, as this is a prototype.
+Both frontend and backend are bare-bones, as this is a prototype.